-13.6.1.0086 (LOCAL) "paren-local-paren"
+13.6.1.0086 (LOCAL) "paren-local-paren" LOCAL Interpretation: Interpretation sema antics for this word are undefined.

-LOCAL

-Execution: (c-addr u -)
+Execution: (c-addr u - -)

 When executed during compilation, (LOCAL) passes a message to the system that has one of two meanings.
 If u is non-zero, the message identifies a new local whose definition name is given by the string of characters identified by c-addr u.
 If u is zero, the message is "last local" and c-addr has no significance.